Core Color V3 Lightroom Presets

 Unzip file.
 Right-click in the preset panel in Lightroom.
 Click Import.

-If you use an older version of Lightroom that uses lrtemplate files you can find that in the folder “ForOldLightroom.”
+If you use an older version of Lightroom that uses lrtemplate files, you can find them in the folder “ForOldLightroom.”

 I try to keep these backward-compatible, but some looks take advantage of the new color-grade tool.
-Some looks in the latest V3.00 update will not look 100% exactly as intended with the older Lightroom versions because I use new Color Grading tools.
-The new versions of Lightroom use Midtone colors with the Color Grading tool, which is not available in the older versions of Lightroom, which uses the Split Tone Tool.
-However, I rarely use the Midtones in the color grading tool, and everything else will load fine, and most of the looks will still look great.
+Some looks in the latest V3.00 update may not look exactly as intended in older Lightroom versions because I use new Color Grading tools.
+The new versions of Lightroom use Midtone colors with the Color Grading tool, whereas older versions use the Split Tone Tool.
+However, I rarely use the Midtones in the color grading tool, and everything else loads fine, and most looks still look great.

 Using Lightroom CC